SinghMahika/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-# This project focuses on predicting Sentiment of tweets based on a dataset of.
+This project focuses on predicting the Sentiment of tweets based on a Kaggle dataset of Twitter entity sentiment analysis.
 We have performed data analysis and implemented a machine-learning algorithm to make accurate Sentiment predictions.

 # Table of Contents
 # About